Command Options and Wildcards

 is not in brackets, and so is required.

-Now, the first part of this synopsis includes another important aspect of this
+The first part of this synopsis includes another important aspect of this

 shorthand description: [/Y | /-Y]